I3oris/ic/README.md

 # ICR

-This repository is a **Test** for implementation of an Interpreter CRystal.
+This repository is a **Test** for an implementation of an Interpreter CRystal.

 ICR will execute crystal code without never compile it.
 In addition of giving results fasted that compiling, ICR offer a pretty shell like `irb`.

 ## Installation